HaoguangYang/rallycar/README.md

     **NOTE**: Before proceeding, please check that there is NO blinking LEDs on the car at this step.

 6. Put your car on a safe stand, or put it on a solid flat ground without moving it.
 You can start your code now.
 At code startup, the IMU will calibrate itself for up to six seconds.
-This means if you are using the IMU measurements, you need to place the car on a stationary flat surface and do not move the car **before** you launch anything containing `rallycar_hardware.launch`, and do not touch the car after the code startup.
+This means if you are using the IMU measurements, you need to place the car on a stationary flat surface and do not move the car **before** you launch anything containing `rallycar_hardware.launch.py`, and do not touch the car after the code startup.
 Wait until the `L` LED and the `TX` LED on the Arduino light up (it may take up to six seconds).
 Now you are safe to move the car (either by carrying it or by itself).

 7. When you have finished, power down the ESC by pressing the button on the ESC for 2 seconds.
 Power down the onboard computer through the graphical desktop, or by the command:
     ```sh